dedeexe/SBD/README.md

 # SBD
 Swift base deamon.
-The vase to create deamons using swift
+The base to create deamons using swift